Olympus E-M1X vs E-PM1

 Studio photographers will appreciate that the Olympus E-M1X (unlike the E-PM1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1X is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PM1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-PM1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-M1X and E-PM1 can be found, respectively, in the Olympus E-M1X Manual (free pdf) or the online Olympus E-PM1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M1X or the Olympus E-PM1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.